intro-to-research/intro-to-research.github.io/_pages/exercises.md

 ## EXERCISE 4: SUMMARIZING A PAPER
 Detail:
-- what is the problem/why is it important?
+- what is the problem or question, and why is it important?
 - what is their solution?
+- what modelling choices or other assumptions did the paper make, and how could these have been made differently?
 - what’s their data?
 - what’s the metric and performance?
 - what did they do well/poorly?